BiDAlab/edBBdb/README.md

 5) For more information, please contact: **atvs@uam.es**

- <! ---The information is available at the following links: --->
+ <! --- The information is available at the following links: --->

 - **The initial subset of the full database** [[link](http://)].